Accelize/drm/doc/drm_migration_description.rst

 - `activator` folder:

-  - DRM Activator top-level files (VHDL and Verilog) have been prefixed with 'top_' and have been moved to the `sim` et `syn` folder for the simulation and synthesis respectively.
+  - DRM Activator top-level files (VHDL and Verilog) have been prefixed with top_ and have been moved to the `sim` et `syn` folder for the simulation and synthesis respectively.
   - `simu` folder name has been replaced by `sim` and `rtl` has been replace by `core`.
   - A DRM Controller BFM has been embedded directly in the Activator simulation model to unlock the IP without